Meet Our Board of Directors

 Ray Santamaria is a Licensed Marriage and Family Therapist and the Executive Director & Founder of One to One Treatment, an intensive outpatient program for mental health and dual diagnosis in West Los Angeles.
 He has previously worked in residential treatment centers as a Clinical Director, Treatment Coordinator, and Primary Therapist.
 His areas of expertise include trauma, intimacy, addiction, and dual diagnosis.

-Angelique is driven to help clients unleash their intuition and creativity to harness their capacity to heal, transform, and thrive.
-In addition to working in private practice and providing supervision, Angelique has developed and implemented art therapy programs for adult and adolescent treatment in Los Angeles and Minneapolis.
-She was honored for this work in 2017 when awarded the Art Therapy Clinician Award by the Southern California Art Therapy Association.
-Angelique has been foundationally trained in Dialectical Behavior Therapy with additional extensive training in DBT Prolonged Exposure Protocol for PTSD through Behavioral Tech.
+Angelique is driven to help clients heal, transform, and thrive.
+In addition to working in private practice and supervision, Angelique has developed art therapy programs in Los Angeles and Minneapolis.
+She was honored for this work in 2017 when awarded the Art Therapy Clinician Award by the Southern California Art Therapy Association (SCA.
+Angelique has been trained in Dialectical Behavior Therapy with additional training in DBT Prolonged Exposure Protocol for PTSD.
 She has also completed the Grief Specialist training through Ourhouse in Los Angeles.
 Angelique is past president and honorary lifetime member of the Southern California Art Therapy Association.
-She is a professional member of the California Association of Marriage and Family Therapists.
+She is a member of the California Association of Marriage and Family Therapists.

 Leslie Lopez is lifelong resident of Westmont and is passionate about promoting and working on health initiatives in the communities most affected by resource inequality.
 Leslie completed her Bachelor of Science in Public Health from the University of California, Irvine and her Master of Public Health from Cal State University, Northridge with a focus on community health education.
 Since 2014 she has worked in different sectors of Public Health, some of the most prominent are in the maternal and child health, in the prevention of community violence, and in the prevention of communicable diseases.